Costa Rica active naturalist private custom nature tour

 Day 2: Hiking in the cloud forest with exotic plants, animals, and waterfalls

-After breakfast we'll start the drive across the central mountain range, stopping to spend the day and tonight in our friends' private forest preserve.
-Here we'll hike among spectacular waterfalls and pre-Jurassic plants, some more than 300 years old.
-Here live several strange looking mammals, and the resplendent Quetzal, the elusive bird whose feathers served as currency for Aztec royalty.
-The waterfalls are pristine and cold.
+Your Serendipity leader will join you for breakfast this morning.
+Then we'll start the drive across the central mountain range, stopping in our friends' private forest preserve.
+We'll hike among spectacular waterfalls and pre-Jurassic plants, some more than 300 years old.
+Here are living several strange looking mammals, and the resplendent Quetzal, the elusive bird whose feathers served as currency for Aztec royalty.
+If you are brave with cold water, go play in the pure waterfalls.
+The cloud forest is misty because the evapotranspiration is prevalent in this terrain.
+The cloud forest is a mighty producer of oxygen.

-Day 3: To the hot springs and the back side of Arenal Volcano to see red hot lava
+Day 3: Hot springs and the back side of Arenal Volcano

-After dark (here almost on the equator sunset is 5:30 pretty much year round...) we'll head around the back side to find THE place for viewing.
+After dark (here almost on the equator sunset is 5:30 pretty much year round) we'll head around the back side to find THE place for viewing.
 Thank you, 4x4!
-Even if the visibility is poor, the sounds are enough to fire your imagination — we'll get close enough to hear it, and far enough from the tour buses.
+Even if the clouds block our view, the sounds are enough to fire your imagination — we'll get close enough to hear it, and far enough from the tour buses.

-Day 4: Nature at its best - floating down the river, then frog and butterfly farms
+Day 4: Nature at its best - floating down the river

 We'll inflate our Duckies for a quiet float down a river with riverbanks full of nature, watching for birds and monkeys and lizards and crocodiles (well, caiman, really).
 Silence is so important here.

 With the little Duckies we can truly creep up on the birds, monkeys and lizards, and a few other interesting animals.
-There are sloth in the trees.
+There are sloths in the trees.
 You'll appreciate Rodolfo's expert eye to catch sight of one.
 There are extremely well camouflaged animals wherever you look - fruit bats, which look a lot like wet leaves, lizards, nesting birds in the mud banks, and snakes, quiet and inactive, coiled on branches to absorb the sun.
 And birds, lots and lots of birds, hiding below the lowest branches or sitting in the brightest sun possible, wings stretched to dry their feathers.
-The monkeys scream challenges to everyone.
+The monkeys scream will easily attrack your attention.

-On the way home we'll stop at a very different type of farm.
-With red poison dart frogs and green tree frogs and turquoise frogs and angelfish, it is a place you will never forget.
-Our friend Claudio uses the frogs as natural insect control to protect his exotic ferns and plants.
+We'll stop at a very different type of farm.
+With red poison dart frogs, green tree frogs, turquoise frogs and angelfish, it is a place you will never forget.
+Our friend Claudio uses the frogs as natural insect control to protect the exotic ferns and plants he raises to sell.

 Next to Claudio's farm is a butterfly project.
 Local women have developed a market for butterfly collectors around the world.
 This community project is as grass roots as it gets -- not a "tour" open to the public (indeed, there is no sign anywhere) but genuine sustainable farming.